 Volkswagen ID.5 GTX review

-VW’s latest high-performance electric car fails to deliver the thrills of more polished rivals, yet the 2.2-tonne coupe-SUV is more expensive than any of them, at nearly £60,000
+VW’s latest high-performance electric car fails to deliver the thrills of more polished rivals, despite costing as much as or more than them in most cases

 - Handles well

 - Rivals can charge faster

 |Car type||Range||Wallbox charging time||Rapid charge time|